 Make no mistake; supporting additional languages is harder than one may think.
 For example, if you’re offering technical support, not only are you in need of someone with strong technical skills, but you also must look for someone that can speak the necessary foreign language.
 Not to mention, they need to meet all other criteria that you’re looking for.
 By simply adding that highly sought after foreign language as a criteria, your pool of applicants has nearly emptied.
 So what is one to do?

-Let’s re-visit the initial question with a slight modification.
-How ideally would you offer multilingual support?
 When it comes to multi-language support, not only is the language itself different, but the culture behind the language is different.
-Whoever your customer base may be, it’s important to have native speakers, or highly fluent speakers familiar with the culture, ready to assist.
-They’ll better understand the tone of the conversation, and can then easily provide a better customer experience.
+Whoever your customer base may be, it’s important to have native speakers, or highly fluent speakers familiar with the culture, and ready to assist.
+They’ll better understand the customer, and can then easily provide a better customer experience.